Fast Racing Neo: Reception

-Fast Racing Neo received "generally favorable" reviews, according to video game review aggregator Metacritic.
+Fast Racing Neo received "generally favorable" reviews, according to video game review aggregator website Metacritic.

 Dermot Creegan of Hardcore Gamer gave the game a 4 out of 5 saying, "FAST Racing NEO is challenging and riveting enough to keep players busy for a long while, whether driving solo or with friends."
 Laura Kate Dale from Destructoid rated the game a 9/10 saying, "Fast Racing Neo made a strong impression right off the bat, and is easily one of my favorite games this year."

 DLC for the game was released on September 30, 2016, including 8 new tracks and 10 new vehicles.
 A retail version of the game, including the DLC, was released, exclusive to Europe and Australia as a part of Nintendo's eShop Selects series.